KeyNun95/Project-3-Recipe/Project-3-Recipe-App/README.md

 Miro: https://miro.com/app/board/uXjVMxqLmZg=/

 NEXT STEPS
-For the future, there are several features I would like to add, such as -redirect the posts to open to a seperate page where the user can see the full directions and ingredient list of each recipe -add an update function to post so users can edit their recipes -add a save function on posts so users can save their favorite recipes and access the folder on a separate page on their profile
+For the future, there are several features I would like to add,nom such as -redirect the posts to open to a seperate page where the user can see the full directions and ingredient list of each recipe -add an update function to post so users can edit their recipes -add a save function on posts so users can save their favorite recipes and access the folder on a separate page on their profile